 - the rate of incidents of self‑harm or attempted suicide in custody requiring hospitalisation, per 10,000 custody nights

 - the rate of incidents of self‑harm or attempted suicide in custody not requiring hospitalisation, per 10,000 custody nights.

 The number of young people who self‑harmed or attempted suicide is reported as contextual information to assist with interpretation of incident data.
 An incident is counted each time a young person self‑harms or attempts suicide.
 Therefore, the number of incidents and the number of young people will differ when one young person has self‑harmed on two or more occasions in the reporting period, as each occasion will be counted as a separate incident.

 Types of self‑inflicted incidents that constitute self‑harm include poisoning, hanging, attempted strangulation, suffocation, drowning, electrocution, burning, cutting, jumping from a high place, and jumping or lying in front of a moving object.

 Zero, low or decreasing rates of self‑harm or attempted suicide in custody are desirable.

-Data reported for this indicator need to be interpreted with caution.
-Methods of data collection vary across jurisdictions and their ability to report is dependent on the documentation of relevant incidents.
+Data reported for this indicator needs to be interpreted with caution.
+Methods of data collection vary across jurisdictions (for example, manual case file reviews compared to the collation of electronic incident reports).
+Therefore, the ability for jurisdictions to provide accurate data for this indicator is dependent on the consistent and reliable documentation of relevant incidents.
 Table 17A.18 details the total number of nights in custody for all young people by Indigenous status.

 ‘Cost per young person subject to community‑based supervision’ is an indicator of governments’ objective to provide youth justice services in an efficient manner.